KAKUNIN

 });

-const hfTradingAgent = await kakunin.agents.getCertificate(agentId, {
+const hfCert = await kakunin.agents.certify(hfTrading.id);

 4. Ongoing Monitoring → Continuous Behavioural Surveillance